COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/quality-requirements.md

 ## 2. Performance

-- **Efficient scan execution** ensures vulnerabilities are flagged quickly using heuristic logic.
+- **Efficient scan execution** ensures vulnerabilities are flagged quickly using endpoint tests derived from uploaded OpenAPI and configured checks.
 - The **Python backend** is optimized for response time with time-limited scan jobs (default: 60 seconds).
 - **Frontend uses async fetch patterns** to avoid blocking the UI during scans and report generation.
 - **Load time** is minimized via lazy-loaded React components and route-based splitting.